 Other Questions People Ask

-The ideal age to start puppy training is around 8-10 weeks old.
-At this stage, puppies are still developing social skills and are receptive to learning basic commands like "sit," "stay," and "come."
-Starting early helps establish good habits and sets a foundation for future training success.
-It’s never too early to introduce your puppy to positive reinforcement techniques.
+The ideal age to start training your puppy is around 8-10 weeks old.
+At this stage, they are still developing social skills and learning to interact with humans and other animals.
+Early training helps establish good habits and sets a foundation for future obedience.
+Starting at this age ensures your puppy is receptive and eager to learn new commands.